trebeljahr/trebeljahr.com/_booknotes/einsteins-dreams.md

 > He breathes the moist air and feels oddly free to do as he pleases, free in a world without freedom.

-In this universe, time exists as flying nightingales that when captured, slow time to a halt, freezing in the moment, whence it was caught:
+In this universe, time exists as flying nightingales that when captured, slow time to a halt, freezing at the moment, when it was caught:

 > The catchers delight in the moment so frozen but soon discover that the nightingale expires, its clear, flutelike song diminishes to silence, the trapped moment grows withered and without life.

 > He feels empty.
 He has no interest in reviewing patents or talking to Besso or thinking of Physics.
 He feels empty, and he stares without interest at the tiny black speck and the Alps.